The Ultimate Guide to Finding a Great Account Executive

 LinkedIn has cemented itself as the web’s foremost professional network, and with over 260 million monthly active users, you can be almost 100% sure that your ideal candidates are on the platform.

 There are a host of powerful features and functionalities here that you can use to find a great account executive.
-The advanced people search is one such feature and can be used to discover high-quality candidates.
+Advanced people search is one such feature that can be used to discover high-quality candidates.

 If you want to learn more about leveraging the power of LinkedIn, be sure to read this piece on how to find the best candidates on LinkedIn from agency central.